Code of Conduct

 Be advised that all reports, essays, summaries, etc. must be typed when submitted to CAPPA.

 When submitting your certification materials, please do not send originals.
 Please do not send your certification materials to CAPPA in a way that requires us to sign for them.
 CAPPA staff retrieves the CAPPA mail after Post Office hours.
-We cannot sign for mail!
+We cannot sign for the mail!

 Please allow approximately six weeks for CAPPA to process your certification materials once we receive them.
 CAPPA receives a high volume of certification requests, and each certification request is given individual attention.

 All certification requirements must be submitted together when turning in certification materials to CAPPA.
 If incomplete materials are submitted, causing materials to be placed on hold, an Incomplete Materials Submission Fee will be owed.
-This fee will need to be paid, and missing requirements/documents submitted, before CAPPA will proceed with processing the certification materials.
+This fee will need to be paid, and missing requirements/documents submitted before CAPPA will proceed with processing the certification materials.